Children’s Nursing degree students at the University of Chester learning through real-world experience.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-You will apply theory to practice in Children's Nursing while developing key skills.
+You will apply theory to practice in Children's Nursing degree while developing key skills.
 You will also learn about anatomy, physiology and pharmacology.

-• Applied Anatomy, Physiology and Integrated Pharmacology (20 Credits) Core: This module is designed to develop an understanding of basic human anatomy and physiology, show how these are linked to the biological basis of pharmacology, and subsequently applied in practice.
+This module is designed to develop an understanding of basic human anatomy and physiology, show how these are linked to the biological basis of pharmacology, and subsequently applied in practice.

-• Introduction to Person-Centred Care (20 Credits) Core: This module aims to introduce the concept of holistic person-centred care of service users across the lifespan with an understanding of human development.
+This module aims to introduce the concept of holistic person-centred care of service users across the lifespan with an understanding of human development.
 Understanding the importance of effective communication with service user, family, MDT across healthcare settings.

-• Person-Centred Care (20 Credits) Core: This module aims to introduce evidence-based practice, and the impact on the provision of high-quality care.
+This module aims to introduce evidence-based practice, and the impact on the provision of high-quality care.
 The module will explore the impact of socio-economic and environmental factors on health and well-being across the lifespan.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.